Barcelona Day Trips

 Sitges Day Tours

-If you’re only interested in Sitges, then I wouldn’t necessarily take a tour… the train is cheap and easy, and this way you can potter around at your own pace, visiting the Cau Ferrat Museum, beaches and cafes.
-However, if you have a limited timeframe in which to explore the region, there are some fantastic combo tours on offer that also take you to other highlights of Catalonia.
-Here are a couple I’d recommend…
+If you’re only interested in visiting Sitges, then I wouldn’t necessarily take a tour.
+You can travel by train, which is cheap and easy, or even book a private transport.
+This way you can potter around at your own pace, visiting the Cau Ferrat Museum, beaches and cafes.
+However, if you have a limited timeframe in which to explore the region, and want to maximise your travels, there are one or two fantastic combined tours on offer that also take you to other highlights of Catalonia.
+Here is one I’d recommend…

 4. Tarragona